daniellkennett/WallstreetbetsAnalysis/README.md

 * **H0** : The number of mentions of a stock on WSB in the first 1-1/2 hours of trading DOES NOT influence the stock growth <br />
   **H1** : The number of mentions of a stock on WSB in the first 1-1/2 hours of trading DOES influence the stock growth

 # 1. How much was Wallstreetbets posting about meme stocks?
+Which meme stock was mentioned most? <a name="par2"></a>
 Firstly, I think it is worth diving into the number of mentions of each meme stock in the subreddit, Wallstreetbets.
 In this instance, I created a word counter and found the most mentioned words: